Disclaimer: I own nothing

 "So, Azula.
 What do you use?
 Maybe Zuko can use it too?"

 Azula almost smiled.
 "I doubt it.
 I fuel it with myself.
 I can't allow myself to ever flag or fail, so I have to keep pushing myself harder.
 It's that drive that I use to refine and improve my Firebending.
-It has to be perfect, as I as well."
+It has to be perfect, and I as well."

 "Speaking of unhealthy things..."